VictorTrustyDev/EVMOS-sample-scripts/evmos/network1.md

 | 26768 | Proxy App | Close | localhost | 26658 |
 | 6170 | pprof_laddr | Open | localhost | 6060 |

+    + Service file `/etc/systemd/system/evmosd-c1-n1.service`

+- The node 2 (3rd validator)
-- Same as node 1, the node 2 (3rd validator) will NOT public any port, all endpoint will be adjusted to opens on localhost and almost port will be closed by defaultthe following ports
+    + Same as node 1, this node will NOT public any port, all endpoint will be adjusted to opens on localhost and almost port will be closed by defaultthe following ports

 | Port | Name | State (default) | Interface | Original Port Number |
 | --- | --- | --- | --- | --- |